Skip to main content

 This award aims to celebrate journalism’s role in informing citizens as part of our democratic system.
 It is about journalism that aims to make a difference, with tangible public benefit to the community.

-Journalism which this award encourages can include:
+The journalism this award encourages can include:

 • Good civic journalism which gives a voice to the voiceless in our community